nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 ### Step 3 - Cleaning and processing the data 🧹️

 To ensure the integrity of the original data, I imported the data into Excel, where it will be processed.
 This ensures that the original data is not altered in my investigation.
+However, it is here that I decided to change my tool from Excel to SQL, as I should have done from the start.
+Thus I connected the 12 .csv files to

 * **Calculated rows**